 We know family participation and community partnerships are the key to accomplishing our mission.

 "Brilliant intelligence is everywhere, equally distributed.
 But opportunity is not.
 ELM is one way we can change that paradigm."

 ELM began as a pilot project in 2008 when Executive Director, Jane Kramer Ph.D. received a one-year Time Out grant from Vassar College to “pursue a passion and/or take a risk.”
 She took a leave of absence from her research position at the University of California, San Francisco Institute for Adolescent Health Policy to focus on her oboe and English horn studies.
 Returning to music was demanding and exhilarating for Jane, but this opportunity highlighted the disparity in access to a high quality music education for children in her own community.

 Rather than continue her research work at UCSF, Jane decided to pursue her lifelong dream to follow in the footsteps of her mentor and role model, Dr. Ruth Greenfield.
 In the 1950s, Dr. Greenfield started the Miami Fine Arts Conservatory, an accessible and inclusive school of the arts, in (at the time) a segregated Miami, Florida.

-Programs include chorus, orchestra, chamber music, jazz, and parent music groups.
+Programs include chorus, orchestra, chamber music, and parent music groups.
 In addition to school-year classes, ELM runs a summer camp, concert series, and provides scholarships for private lessons for exceptionally motivated students.
 There are no financial barriers to participation.

 The Canal neighborhood is densely populated and comprised of primarily of immigrant families with more than 12,000 residents living in 3,500 households.
 Nearly 80% are of Latino, Asian, or African American heritage.
 Twenty-two languages are spoken.
 The median family income is $36,000 with 15% of all families living below poverty level.